Last updated on March 17th, 2021 at 11:25 pm

 I didn’t know what to expect when I became a Dad.
-It’s not like I lacked good fatherly figures — my father made sure I could handle whatever the world threw at me, and my grandfather made sure to show me what it meant to stay devoted to relationships for decades — it was more because I had no clue of what the world expected of me.
+It wasn’t for a lack of good father figures: my father made sure I could handle whatever the world threw at me.
+My grandfather showed me how to stay devoted to relationships for decades.
+It was more because I had no clue what the world expected of me.

-The 2014 Father is puzzling.
-We hear plenty of stories about what can happen to children when they lack a father figure — they might join a gang; they’re reportedly less likely to go to church if their mother goes but their father doesn’t — the father in absentia is oft-blamed for children’s bad behaviour, society diagnosing a lack of the firm disciplinarian they so sorely needed to keep them in line.
+The 2014 father is puzzling.
+We hear plenty of stories about what can happen to children when they lack a father figure.
+They might join a gang.
+They’re less likely to go to church if their mother goes but their father doesn’t.
+The absent father is often blamed for children’s bad behaviour, lives lacking the firm disciplinarians sorely needed to keep them in line.

 But people rarely talk about what the value of a good father is.

 Mothers are important—they carry babies in their wombs until they’re full-term and ready for birth; they wean the children if they choose to breastfeed; we revere single mothers for “beating the odds” and raising children who turn out as amazing adults.
 No one doubts that children can’t exist without mothers, but fathers are too often seen as more than sperm donors.